UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 ### Debugging Workflow

-When a ROS 2 system does not behave as expected, debugging should be systematic, not trial-and-error.
+When a ROS2 system does not behave as expected, debugging should be systematic, not trial-and-error.
 Use the following workflow as your first response:

 1: Check the Environment